daleysoftware/linkedin-crawler/README.md

 ---

 * Allow for multiple viewers and searchers.
-* Allow for a queue of search terms.
+* Misc improvements to the usability of the web interface.